ivangfr/springboot-keycloak-openldap/README.md

    ```
    As `mcuban` does not have the `USER` role, he cannot access this endpoint.

-   The endpoint return will be
+   The endpoint return should be
    ```
    HTTP/1.1 403
    {